temptemp3/beard.sh/README.md

 # clipboy.sh

-Call it what you like framework for building extensible bash scripts
+Call it what you like framework for building extensible shell scripts in bash

 ---